-Our Dayton injury attorneys can assess your situation by reviewing the details and how the accident impacted your life.
+Our personal injury attorneys in Dayton, OH can assess your situation by reviewing the details and how the accident and injuries impacted your life.

 These are the standard financial losses someone experiences after an injury or loss.
 They usually have exact figures supported by receipts and records.

 These losses represent what you deserve for the other, less tangible ways your life was affected by an injury.
 Examples include pain and suffering and decreased quality of life.

 Punitive damages are another type of personal injury compensation.
 While usually only available in extreme cases, punitive damages are in addition to the other types of damages you can recover and intended to punish the at-fault party if their conduct was malicious, intentional, or grossly negligent.
 For instance, Punitive damages may be possible in a drunk driving case if the driver was significantly impaired or a business could be held liable under Ohio dram shop law.

 Most Dayton personal injury claims and lawsuits settle.
 And while a personal injury settlement is a faster way to resolve your claim, you should ensure any settlement offer covers all your losses.
 This means it should account for the damages you already incurred and what you will need in the future.
 Common future needs may include surgery down the line, the income you will miss, or compensation for the physical pain you will continue to experience.

 Remember that insurers often employ unsavory tactics, so you accept less than your claim’s full value.
 These methods include low-ball offers, diminishing your injuries, and suggesting you are at fault.
 Your Dayton personal injury lawyer should know their tactics and aggressively fight for your long-term interests.